 Rape, sodomy, sexual abuse, internet crimes and prostitution are some of the most serious charges a person can face.
 Prosecution is harsh, penalties steep, and even if unproven, accusations alone can ruin lives.
-Your attorney needs to know the law, be familiar with police investigative techniques, and know how to listen.
+Your attorney needs to know the law, be familiar with police investigative techniques, and listen.

 Sex charges are serious and carry some of the heftiest penalties levied by the law.
 Unfortunately, criminal complaints are regularly issued and indictments handed down by grand juries based on little more than a vague allegation.
 Rarely is there much, if any, physical evidence to support these terrible claims, with the accused often forced into a nightmarish “he-said/she-said” battle of words.